I keep revisiting the beautiful state of Hawaii through books that unveil its rich culture, traditions, and history.

 Book set in Hawaii by Sara Ackerman

 Similar to the two other books, Ackerman takes you back to Hawaii during World War II.
 The attack on Pearl Harbor turns Lana Hitchcock’s life upside down.
-Arriving home at the Big Island to see her sick father, the woman is stuck here to put his affairs into order.
+Arriving home in the Big Island to see her sick father, the woman is compelled to put his affairs in order.
 Shortly after her arrival, she finds out about a secret property nestled in the rainforest of the Kilauea volcano.

 When the government starts relocating local Japanese and Germans suspected of sympathizing with attacking armies, Lana flees to the hidden house.
 Two German girls, a Japanese fisherman, and his son come along with her.